ornl-ssd/cpp-novice/_episodes/11-arrays.md

 ~~~
 {: .code}

-The following diagram shows how to access each element of the `foo` array, either to reference the value of the element, or to store a new value at
+The following diagram shows how to access each element of the `my_array` array, either to reference the value of the element, or to store a new value at
 that location:

 <img src="{{ site.github.url }}/fig/11-arrays-access.png"/>